Instant Apps Development: How to Create One for Business

 3. Module building

-At this stage, you need to know which functionality you want your instant app to have.
-After you decide on the features, you will need to build the APK module.
+With the third stage, you need to know which functionality you want your instant app to have.
+After deciding on the features, you will need to build the APK module.
 This action will turn the app’s functionality into a smearable feature module.

 4. Instant app module creation

 Use a single feature APK to create an instant app module.
-At this step, you will turn the app’s functionality into one that can be accessed as an instant application.
+This step will turn the app’s functionality into one that can be accessed as an instant application.

 5. App links defining